AkhandShahi/SelfShield/README.md

 ##### There are two features that are integrated with this software

-    1. Speech to text language convorter
+    1. Provide secured vehicle service
-    2. Human Behavior Detectiion
+    2. Recommend safe places

 ## Software and Tools Required
   1. [Pycharm IDE](https://www.jetbrains.com/pycharm/download/#section=windows)